agbeltran/jsonldschema/source/API/apiClient.rst

 =============================================
-Code Documentation for API CLIENT
+API client: code documentation
 =============================================

-The API client provides most of the library functionality through a restful service
+The JSONLDschema package offers and API client that provides most of the library functionality through a RESTFul service.

+Here we include the documentation of each of the Python classes and properties for the API client.

 .. automodule:: client